quiesscent/tech-bubble-backend/README.md

 Contributing

-We welcome contributions to enhance Community Connect!
+We welcome contributions to enhance Tech Bubble Community!

 Steps to Contribute: